Bagdad (film)

-Bagdad is a 1949 Technicolor American adventure film directed by Charles Lamont starring Maureen O'Hara, Paul Hubschmid (billed as "Paul Christian"), and Vincent Price.
+Bagdad is a 1949 American adventure film directed by Charles Lamont and starring Maureen O'Hara, Paul Hubschmid (billed as "Paul Christian"), and Vincent Price.
 O'Hara called it "a 'tits and sand' picture...one of the films that I point to as part of my decorative years but audiences love them."

 Plot

-It tells the story of a Bedouin princess (Maureen O'Hara) who returns to Baghdad after being educated in England.
+It tells the story of a Bedouin princess who returns to Baghdad after being educated in England.
 She finds that her father has been murdered by a group of renegades.
-She is hosted by the Pasha (Vincent Price), the corrupt representative of the national government.
-She is also courted by Prince Hassan (Paul Hubschmid), who is falsely accused of the murder.
+She is hosted by the Pasha, the corrupt representative of the national government.
+She is also courted by Prince Hassan, who is falsely accused of the murder.
 The plot revolves around her attempts to bring the killer to justice while being courted by the Pasha.

-The film was directed by Charles Lamont and included choreography by Lester Horton and Bella Lewitzky.